MindscapeHQ/raygun4maui/README.md

 Unhandled exceptions will be sent to Raygun automatically.

-Raygun4Maui stores an instance of a `RaygunMauiClient` object that is initialised by the Maui builder, this can be accessed through the following code:
+Raygun4Maui stores an instance of a `RaygunMauiClient` object that is initialized by the Maui builder, this can be accessed through the following code:
 ``` csharp
 RaygunMauiClient.Current
 ```